Riddhimaan-Senapati/Recuvia/README.md

-# FindR - Lost and Found Platform
+# Recuvia - Lost and Found Platform

-FindR is a modern web application designed to help people find their lost items and report found items using AI-powered image and text search capabilities.
+Recuvia is a modern web application designed to help people find their lost items and report found items using AI-powered image and text search capabilities.
 The platform leverages vector embeddings and semantic search to match lost items with found items based on visual and textual similarity.

 ## Features